 - Peanut butter.
-Since we are making chocolate peanut butter variation, I added peanut butter.
-Feel free to use almond butter or other seed butters if you prefer.
+Since we are making chocolate peanut butter variations, I added peanut butter.
+Feel free to use almond butter or other seed butter if you prefer.

 - Maple syrup.
 This is used as a sweetener.
 You can omit it if you prefer your oatmeal unsweetened.
 You can also substitute with brown sugar or monk fruit.